Kay Gabriel

+Kay Gabriel is an American essayist and poet.
+She is the author of three books, co-editor of a poetry anthology, and received both a Poetry Project fellowship and the Lambda Literary fellowship.
+She lives and works in New York.

 Work

 Gabriel graduated from Princeton University with a Ph.D. in classics.
-Gabriel's scholarly work surveys the intersections of classics and modernist studies.
-She is concerned with historical materialism, utopia, and aesthetics and explores this through a series of case studies in the 20th-century interpretation and adaptation of Euripides.
+According to Gabriel, her scholarly work surveys the intersections of classics and modernist studies.
 In 2017, Gabriel wrote and published a book titled: Elegy Department Spring / Candy Sonnets 1 through BOAAT Press.
 She is the recipient of Poetry Project fellowship and the Lambda Literary fellowship.

-She is a co-editor of the anthology on trans poetics with writer Andrea Abi-Karam published in 2020 by Nightboat Books.
-Poets featured in the book include Joshua Jennifer Espinoza, Sylvia Rivera, Bryn Kelly, and Leslie Feinberg.
+In 2019 she joined the editorial collective for the Poetry Project Newsletter, a quarterly publication.
+She is a co-editor of We Want It All: An Anthology of Radical Trans Poetics with writer Andrea Abi-Karam, published in 2020 by Nightboat Books.
+Poets featured in the book include Joshua Jennifer Espinoza, Sylvia Rivera, and Leslie Feinberg.
+The book was a 2021 Lambda Literary Award Finalist.
+Her writing and poetry has appeared in The Brooklyn Rail, Social Text, and The Believer, among other publications.

+Gabriel is the author of several books including Perverts (Nightboat Books, 2025), A Queen in Bucks County (Nightboat Books, 2022) and Kissing Other People or the House of Fame (Nightboat Books, 2023 | Rosa Press, 2021).